frederic-perez/AmE-dictionary/data/dictionary.md

 __mollusks__
 __molten lava__
 __mom-and-pop__ _adj_ _Mom-and-pop shops._
-__momentous__ _adj_ :three: Of great importance or significance, especially in having a bearing on future events: _a momentous occasion; a momentous decision._ _A decision with momentous consequences._ :es: trascendental
+__momentous__ _adj_ :four: Of great importance or significance, especially in having a bearing on future events: _a momentous occasion; a momentous decision._ _A decision with momentous consequences._ :es: trascendental
 __momentously__ _adv_ In a momentous way.
 __momentum__ _n_ :two::hammer: _I’ve lost a lot of momentum._
 __monad__